mac-comp240-master/activities_4-parallel/3-monte-carlo/README.md

     ./coinFlip_omp_seeds

-You should see the times for each test case be approximately  4 times as fast for the parallel version as compared to the sequential version.
+You should see the times for each test case be approximately four times as fast for the parallel version as compared to the sequential version.